bhyvex/cloudly/README.md

 ###### Install OpenTSDB

-Install OpenTSDB as per http://opentsdb.net/docs/build/html/installation.html
+Install the OpenTSDB as per http://opentsdb.net/docs/build/html/installation.html

-This will enable you goodies such as Hadoop, HBase from Apache and first and foremost the almighty OpenTSDB!   :)
+This will enable goodies such as Hadoop, HBase from Apache and first and foremost the almighty OpenTSDB!  :)

 ###### Run the API